GoogleCloudPlatform/nodejs-docs-samples/appengine/analytics/README.md

 This sample application shows how to integrate your Node.js application with Google Analytics on Google App Engine.

-App Engine Node.js Standard Environment users: See tutorial [Integrating with Google Analytics][std-tutorial] for more information on running and deploying this app.
+[App Engine Standard][appengine-std] users: See tutorial [Integrating with Google Analytics][std-tutorial] for more information on running and deploying this app.

-App Engine Node.js Flexible Environment users: See tutorial [Integrating with Google Analytics][flex-tutorial] for more information on running and deploying this app.
+[App Engine Flexible][appengine-flex] users: See tutorial [Integrating with Google Analytics][flex-tutorial] for more information on running and deploying this app.

 * [Setup](#setup)
 * [Running locally](#running-locally)